 Affordable Housing (generic definition)

-You live in affordable housing if you pay no more than 30 percent of your gross household income on rent or mortgage payments.
+You live in housing that is affordable to you if you pay no more than 30 percent of your gross household income on rent or mortgage payments.
 This percentage meets the federal guideline for "affordability."
-Some states include the cost of utilities in that 30 percent calculation; RI does not.
+Some states include the cost of utilities in that 30 percent calculation.

 Affordable Housing (official RI definition)